Ahzem/FusionFeast/README.md

       - Go to phpMyAdmin
       - Create a database named `fusion_db`
       - Import the `fusion_db.sql` file in the `assetes/DataBase` folder
-      - Create a user named `fusion_user` with password `fusion_pass`
+      - Create a user name and password for the database
-      - Grant all privileges to the user `fusion_user` for the database `fusion_db`
+      - Grant all privileges to the user
-      - If you want to use a different database name, user name, or password, you can change them in the `config.php` file in the `assetes/PHP` folder
+      - If you want to use a different database name, user name, or password, you can change them in each PHP file in the `assets/php` folder

 3. **Run the Project:**